 Mr. Bricker has served as lead counsel in strategic cases in a variety of substantive areas, such as intellectual property, mass torts, fiduciary duty, antitrust, trade secret, securities and corporate control, corporate governance, accountant’s liability, mergers and acquisitions, and others.
 These matters have often involved internal investigations, complex regulatory issues and parallel criminal proceedings.
 On behalf of plaintiffs, Mr. Bricker has tried four different cases to judgments between $44 million and $105 million.
 As defense counsel, he has defeated significant class action and multi-plaintiff claims involving alleged accounting malpractice, securities fraud, consumer fraud, breach of fiduciary duty, violations of ERISA, defective products, RICO violations, breach of contract and other business torts.

-Recent examples of matters in which Mr. Bricker has served as lead counsel include:
+Recent examples of matters in which Mr. Bricker has served as lead or co-lead counsel include: